Grace VanderWaal: 2024–present: Megalopolis and Childstar

+Reception

+In 2016, a review of 15 of VanderWaal's song covers that she posted on her YouTube channel, praised her arrangements, vocal delivery, musical taste and "the combination of sass, attitude and confidence she brings to every cover".
+In another 2016 assessment, USA Today characterized her voice as "endearingly croaky".
+Others called it "raspy" or "timelessly soulful".
+Lindsay Peoples wrote for New York Magazine: "The songs [VanderWaal] wrote and performed on AGT were not only catchy but emotional and unique to her own sound, a mix of raw and folk".
+Billboard magazine praised VanderWaal's vocals on her debut EP, Perfectly Imperfect, finding them "reminiscent of a Taylor Swift-Regina Spektor hybrid".
+Rolling Stone agreed.
+Brianna Wiest of Teen Vogue wrote: "The EP takes you through Grace's range, touching on issues that are all-too-well-known for young people, as well as soul-stokingly beautiful medleys that almost anyone could relate to. ...
+[W]e see ... her ability to master both a softer, vowel-breaking folk tone as well as push through a serious power-ballad by the end.
+It's rare that you see both at once, but that's part of the magic of Grace's sound: it's at once completely new, and totally unexpected."

-A review of VanderWaal's album Just the Beginning in USA Today stated: "VanderWaal's big-throated performance on 'A Better Life' channels Florence Welch and Miley Cyrus.
+A review of her album Just the Beginning in USA Today stated: "VanderWaal's big-throated performance on 'A Better Life' channels Florence Welch and Miley Cyrus.
 There's a certain chirp in VanderWaal's voice that's reminiscent of Swift, but otherwise, her vocals align much more closely to Sia's in her full-voiced belting and nonchalant pronunciations. ...
 VanderWaal sounds like a 13-year-old in her songs, in the best possible way.
 In a voice that sounds refreshingly green, she launches herself at huge choruses with a total lack of restraint."
 A reviewer for The Buffalo News wrote that the "vast diversity in her songwriting ... makes her stand out as a truly unique and exquisite artist."
 Selina Fragassi of the Chicago Sun-Times commented that, on the album, VanderWaal's "raspy-sweet-peculiar vocals recall Elle King, Regina Spektor and Katy Perry ... [and] proves herself a modern-day Mozart".
-Critics writing in the Houston Chronicle similarly praised VanderWaal's "smart pop songs that beautifully showcase her persona and wonderfully peculiar rasp of a voice."
+Critics writing in the Houston Chronicle similarly praised her "smart pop songs that beautifully showcase her persona and wonderfully peculiar rasp of a voice."
 A reviewer for the Dallas Observer opined that VanderWaal's lyrics tackle "complicated issues with aplomb as her raspy, warbling voice undulates around each syllable."